-Have you seen Printing Press Machine?
+Have you seen the Printing Press Machine?
 Do you know who is the inventor of Printing Machine?

 Different type of printing machines and methods have been developed over the years.
 Some modern methods of printing such as digital printing, laser printing, and screen printing have made printing faster and better.

-I know everyone like to ride cycling in the morning but most of the don’t know who is the inventor of Bicycle?
+I know everyone like to ride cycling in the morning but most of them don’t know who is the inventor of Bicycle?

 People used a bicycle for different purposes including recreation, exercise, and transportation according to their needs.
 Cycling is common throughout the world and especially in China, India, Brazil, South Korea, Japan, and The United States.
 Cycling is also an Olympic sport.